Wollivan/SquadronLeader/README.md

 ## Attack Stage:

-- Players take turns to roll a number of Attack dice equal to your Attack value, while the defending plane rolls a number of Defense equal to their Defense value.
-- Each value of 6-7 rolled on the Attack dice counts as 1 damage.
+- Players take turns to roll a number of Attack dice equal to your Attack value if the defender is within the forward guides.
+Half the Attack value (round down) if they are only within the wide arc.
+The defending player rolls a number of Defense equal to their Defense value.- Each value of 6-7 rolled on the Attack dice counts as 1 damage.
 An 8 rolled counts as a critical hit.
 - Each value of 6-8 rolled on the Defense dice counts as a dodge and cancels out a hit.
 It takes 2 dodges to cancel out a critical hit.
 - The defender loses Health equal to the hits that haven’t been canceled out.
 - A player can only attack if the enemy plane is in range.
 Range is determined with the knots on the range string and measuring from the front arc of the attackers plane.